countable-web/open-source-corporation/hr/ONBOARDING.md

 # Onboarding

-  * Get a countable.ca email address.
+  * Get a countable.ca email address (ask your manager to create it)
   * Use your email address to access our [slack](http://countable-web.slack.com).
   * Use our slack to say hi to the team.
   * Use the team to answer your other questions.